 Plant and equipment is stated at cost less accumulated depreciation and accumulated impairment losses.

-Subsequent expenditure is capitalised only when it is probable that the future economic benefits associated with the expenditure will flow to the consolidated entity.
+Subsequent expenditure is capitalised only when it is probable that the future economic benefits associated with the expenditure will flow to the Consolidated Entity.
 Ongoing repairs and maintenance are expensed as incurred.
+Land is not depreciated.

 Items of property, plant and equipment are depreciated from the date that they are installed and are ready for use, or in respect of internally constructed assets, from the date that the asset is completed and ready for use.
-Depreciation is calculated to write off the net cost of each item of plant and equipment (excluding land) over their expected useful lives.
+Depreciation is calculated on to write off the net cost of each item of plant and equipment (excluding land) over their expected useful lives.
 Depreciation is generally recognised in profit or loss, unless the amount is included in the carrying amount of another asset.
-Leased assets are depreciated over the shorter of the lease term and their useful lives unless it is reasonably certain that the consolidated entity will obtain ownership by the end of the lease term.
+Leased assets are depreciated over the shorter of the lease term and their useful lives unless it is reasonably certain that the Consolidated Entity will obtain ownership by the end of the lease term.
 The estimated useful lives of property, plant and equipment are as follows for the current and preceding financial year:

-Plant and factory equipment 2.5 to 20 years (straight line and diminishing value) Office furniture and equipment 2.5 to 20 years (straight line and diminishing value) Capitalised leased equipment 3-7 years (diminishing value) Motor vehicles 5-6 years (diminishing value)
+Plant and factory equipment Office furniture and equipment Capitalised leased equipment Motor vehicles Land 2.5 to 20 years (straight line and diminishing value)2.5 to 20 years (straight line and diminishing value)3-7 years (diminishing value)5-6 years (diminishing value)Indefinite n) Other financial assets